-Level I: Under Age 3Level II: Age 4-7

-• Level III: Age 8-12
+Level I: Under Age 3Level II: Age 4-7Level III: Age 8-12

 The Lions Family Cub Program Activity Guide (MPFM-33) is equipped with suggestions for integrating Cubs into Lions clubs and is filled with activities for meetings, fundraisers and service projects.
-Age specific patches are also available from LCI through the Membership and New Club Programs Department.
+Age specific patches are also available from LCI through the Membership Operations Department.

-Student Member and Leo Conversion Program
+Student Member and Leo to Lion Program